Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The unusually severe course of duodenal ulcer in pancreatic tumors was noticed as far back as 1901, but only in 1955 this combination was isolated into an independent syndrome called ulcerogenic syndrome of ulcerative diathesis (or by the name of the authors who described it - Zollinger's syndrome Ellison).
+The unusually severe course of duodenal ulcers associated with a pancreatic tumor was noted as early as 1901, but it was only in 1955 that this combination was identified as an independent syndrome, called ulcerogenic ulcerative diathesis syndrome (or, according to the authors who described it, Zollinger-Ellison syndrome).

-At present, there are reports of about 500 patients with the proven tumor nature of ulcerogenic syndrome.
+At present, there are reports of approximately 500 patients with proven tumor nature of ulcerogenic syndrome.
 The disease is based on hypergastrinemia.
-The latter causes constant stimulation of the function of the gastric lining cells.
-Gastric hypersecretion with a very high concentration of hydrochloric acid causes most manifestations of the syndrome and, first of all, the expression of the mucous membrane of the gastrointestinal tract.
+The latter causes constant stimulation of the function of the parietal cells of the stomach.
+Gastric hypersecretion with a very high concentration of hydrochloric acid causes most manifestations of the syndrome and, first of all, ulceration of the mucous membrane of the gastrointestinal tract.

-The most common ulcer is located in the postbulburnic part of the duodenum, although it is seen from the esophagus to the ileum.
+Most often, the ulcer is localized in the postbulbar section of the duodenum, although it is observed from the esophagus to the ileum.
 Almost a quarter of patients have multiple ulcers.
-With gastric hypersecretion, their tendency to recur even after vagotomy and repeated operations on the stomach (peptic ulcers of the anastomosis) is associated.
-Another peculiarity of the disease is a greater frequency of complications than bleeding, perforations, stenosis, with the usual ulcer disease.
-Virtually all patients have a pronounced pain syndrome.
-The change in pH in the upper parts of the small intestine due to the massive supply of acidic contents from the stomach leads to the development of diarrhea, and the inactivation of pancreatic and intestinal enzymes to steatorrhea.
+Their tendency to recurrence is also associated with gastric hypersecretion, even after vagotomy and multiple surgeries on the stomach (peptic ulcers of the anastomosis).
+Another feature of the disease is a higher frequency of complications than in ordinary peptic ulcer disease: bleeding, perforation, stenosis.
+Almost all patients have severe pain syndrome.
+Changes in pH in the upper sections of the small intestine due to the massive influx of acidic contents from the stomach leads to the development of diarrhea, and inactivation of pancreatic and intestinal enzymes leads to steatorrhea.

-The symptom-complex of ulcerogenic syndrome can be the result of hyperplasia of the G cells of the antral part of the stomach, which is called the "pseudo-Zollinger-Ellison syndrome".
-More than 60% of gastrin is malignant, most of which metastasize.
-Almost 40% of patients gastrinoma is part of the syndrome of multiple endocrine neoplasia type I. The most common are adenomas of the parathyroid glands.
+The symptom complex of ulcerogenic syndrome may be the result of hyperplasia of G-cells of the antrum of the stomach, which is called "pseudo-Zollinger-Ellison syndrome".
+More than 60% of gastrinomas are malignant, most of which metastasize.
+In almost 40% of patients, gastrinoma is part of the syndrome of multiple endocrine neoplasia type I. Adenomas of the parathyroid glands are most often detected.

-The study of gastric juice largely determines the diagnosis of gastrinoma.
-For patients with ulcerogenic syndrome, a 12-hour night secretion of hydrochloric acid is characteristic - more than 100 meqv and an hourly basal secretion of more than 15 meq.
+Gastric juice examination largely determines the diagnosis of gastrinoma.
+Patients with ulcerogenic syndrome are characterized by 12-hour nocturnal secretion of hydrochloric acid - more than 100 mEq and hourly basal - more than 15 mEq.

-Another indicator is the ratio of hourly basal secretion to hourly histamine-stimulated HCl secretion, which in most patients exceeds 0.6.
-Particular diagnostic significance is the secretion of immunoreactive gastrin.
-If its level is more than 300 ng / ml, then there is a high probability of gastrinoma.
+Another indicator is the ratio of hourly basal secretion to hourly histamine-stimulated secretion of HCl, which in most patients exceeds 0.6.
+Of particular diagnostic importance is the secretion of immunoreactive gastrin.
+If its level is more than 300 ng/ml, there is a high probability of gastrinoma.

-Radiologically, in addition to ulcers of one or another localization, there is always a rough folding of the gastric mucosa caused by its hyperplasia, and a large amount of gastric contents.
-With the goal of topical diagnosis of gastrinomia, an angiographic method can be used, but it is effective in slightly more than half of the patients.
-A feature of gastrin is often multiple nature and ectopic location, usually in the wall of the stomach and duodenum, near the pancreas itself.
+Radiologically, in addition to an ulcer of one or another localization, coarse folding of the gastric mucosa caused by its hyperplasia and a large amount of gastric contents are always revealed.
+For the purpose of topical diagnosis of gastrinomas, angiographic method can be used, but it is effective in slightly more than half of patients.
+A feature of gastrinomas is their often multiple nature and ectopic location, usually in the wall of the stomach and duodenum, near the pancreas itself.

 What do need to examine?